spaceone/httoop/README.md

 Httoop can be used to parse, compose and work with HTTP-Request- and Response-Messages.

+It is an generic library for implementing HTTP servers, clients, caches and proxies.

-It provides an powerful interface using the vocabularity used in RFC 2616 and focuses on implementing HTTP "compliant" as defined in RFC 2616 Section 1.2.
+Httoop provides an powerful interface using the vocabularity used in RFC 2616 and focuses on implementing HTTP "compliant" as defined in RFC 2616 Section 1.2.

 "An implementation is not compliant if it fails to satisfy one or more of the MUST or REQUIRED level requirements for the protocols it implements."
 [RFC 2616 Section 1.2](http://tools.ietf.org/html/rfc2616#section-1.2)